dlemburg/sequelizegql/README.md

 ### Types and Inputs

 - `...modelFields` represents the fields on each model, i.e. `id`, `name`, `surname`, etc.
+- `...allAssociations` model's associations, i.e. `Author->Books->Libraries->City`
-- `...modelAssociations` represents _one_ layer of associations (TODO: make recursive)
+- `...oneLevelOfAssociations` represents _one_ layer of associations (TODO: make recursive)
-- The following are customizable via the `schemaMap` where you can define fields to omit for both queries (where inputs) and mutations (inputs).
+- The following are customizable via the `schemaMap` where you can define fields to omit for both queries (where inputs) and mutations (inputs)
 - `AND` and `OR` are available at the root level to combine the root where input fields conditionally
 - `FILTERS` is a map of where input fields where sequelize operators (mostly similar w/ exception to polymorphic operators) can be applied